 We provide acupuncture, Chinese herbal medicine, diet therapy, cupping, moxibustion, qi gong, lifestyle advice.

-We also offer cooking classes and workshops, and stock selected wellbeing related products.
+We also offer workshops and cooking classes, and selected wellbeing related products.

 Why the name Indigo?

-Besides being one of the prettiest looking words, the name Indigo was selected because by sheer luck (or it could be destiny) the clinic is founded in the Indigo Shire.
+Besides being one of the prettiest looking words, the name Indigo was selected because by sheer luck (or it could be destiny) the clinic is founded in the Indigo Shire at Beechworth.

 Chinese herbal medicine uses indigo naturalis, known as Qing Dai (pronounced “ching die”).